there’s no respect for the things around us

 “every nail in every coffin, every branch of every tree”

-An ode to the symbolic ‘Tree of Life‘ of biology, expressing the relatedness of all life on Earth.
+An reference to the symbolic ‘Tree of Life‘ of biology, expressing the relatedness of all life on Earth.

 “we’d find our home within a home”